asarkar/spark/ufo-sightings/README.md

 The consumer reads from Kafka and calculates analytics like number of sightings per state, per month, per year, per shape and holds the data in memory.

-After the producer and consumer are stopped, the analytics is printed to console  and the app is terminated.
+The app detects when the consumer is idle (thus, most likely done), and if it has been over a predefined amount of time, the analytics is printed out and the app is terminated (I like how this is done :smile:).

 > See `application.conf` for configuration options.